paduagroup/clandpol/README.md

     polarizer.py N2000.zmat no3.zmat -f alpha.ff -q
     scaleLJ.py -q

-Here modification of the parameters of LJ interactions between N2000 and NO3 fragments is performed using the scaling factor obtained through SAPT calculation (`-q` option).
+Here modification of the coefficients of LJ interactions between N2000 and NO3 fragments is performed using the scaling factor obtained through SAPT calculation (`-q` option).

 #### 2.2 Add short range damping to charge-induced dipole interactions